 The University offers a combined course leading to the award of the degrees of Bachelor of Commerce (Finance)/Bachelor of Science (Mathematics).
-The Bachelor of Commerce degree course may be taken at either Pass or Honours level, the combined course taking five or six years respectively.
-Students wishing to take the Bachelor of Commerce degree at Honours level must consult the Head of the School in which they wish to study for Honours before enrolling in the second year of the course.
+The Bachelor of Commerce degree course may be taken at either Pass or Honours level, the combined course taking four and a half or five and a half years respectively.
+Students wishing to take the Bachelor of Commerce degree at Honours level must consult the Head of the School in which they wish to study for Honours before enrolling in the second year of the Course.

 There are two major sources of employment for BCom/BSc graduates.
 First and foremost are the banks.
-Since deregulation, the financial sector has seen the entry of some 100 (merchant) banks, and the sector has been exposed to new and sophisticated capital markets.
+Since de-regulation, the financial sector has seen the entry of some 100 (merchant) banks, and the sector has been exposed to new and sophisticated capital markets.
 These banks require numerate mathematics graduates who can design and critically analyze the complex mathematical models (for example, of leasing agreements and option pricing) needed to operate effectively in these markets.

 Other sources of employment are the insurance and financial consulting companies.
-In order to respond effectively to foreshadowed changes in the superannuation and tau laws, companies are seeking and employing good mathematics graduates willing to be trained as actuaries.
+In order to respond effectively to foreshadowed changes in the superannuation and tax laws, companies are seeking and employing good mathematics graduates willing to be trained as actuaries.